 - Interface interoperability and support for multivendor deployments

-- For subscribers, the move between NR and LTE connectivity should be invisible, including delivery of the same QoS levels and value-added services.
+- For subscribers: the move between NR and LTE connectivity should be invisible, including the delivery of the same QoS levels and value-added services.

-Another important consideration is CUPS.
+Another important consideration is CUPS (Control and User Plane Separation).
 This is a native feature of 5G, but one that operators can get value from right now in 4G.
 As its name implies, CUPS separates the control and user plane functions as opposed to the traditional approach of combining them in the same purpose-built appliance (e.g., a gateway).
 There are two major benefits to CUPS: scalability and manageability.
 With CUPS, you can scale selectively, such as adding more user plane capacity at the edge.
 In a pre-CUPS network, control and user plane functionality is scaled together, which increases cost and complexity as more boxes and more interfaces are added to the network.

 CUPS plays an important role in multi-access edge computing (MEC)—another cornerstone of 5G—particularly in the case of Ultra-Reliable Low-Latency Communications (URLLC).
 For example, in the case of autonomous vehicles, an operator could quickly scale up their user plane capacity at the edge to deliver low latencies, add breakout gateway capabilities to decide which traffic could remain local and which needed to be backhauled through the core network, ultimately reducing network traffic in high-traffic areas, ensuring that vehicles continued to receive reliable, real-time information.

-Most operators have already virtualized much of their network, but in 5G they’ll need to cloudify their network—i.e., be able to deploy network functions in the cloud.
+Most operators have already virtualized much of their network, but when it comes to how to prepare for 5G, they’ll need to “cloudify” their network—i.e., be able to deploy network functions in the cloud.
 Another compelling reason for investing in a vEPC today is the ability to deploy core network functions in a private cloud or on a public cloud platform such as Azure, AWS or Google Cloud.
 The public cloud is a natural fit for edge computing applications because it allows operators to deploy functions close to customers in more regions through a globally deployed network.